awslabs/fhir-works-on-aws-deployment/README.md

 **Note**: We are using the official schema provided by [HL7](https://www.hl7.org/fhir/STU3/downloads.html).

 + When making a `POST`/`PUT` request to the server, if you get an error that includes the text `Failed to parse request body as JSON resource`, check that you've set the request headers correctly.
-The header for `Content-Type` should be either `application/json` or `application/fhir+json` If you're using Postman for making requests, in the Body tab, be sure to also set the setting to `raw` and `JSON`.
+The header for `Content-Type` should be either `application/json` or `application/fhir+json`.
+If you're using Postman for making requests, in the **Body** tab, make sure to change the setting to `raw` and `JSON`.
 ![Postman Body Request Settings](resources/postman_body_request_settings.png)

 ## Feedback
-We'd love to hear from you!
-Please reach out to our team: [fhir-works-on-aws-dev](mailto:fhir-works-on-aws-dev@amazon.com) for any feedback.
+If you have any questions, you can contact us by filing a [Github Issue](https://github.com/awslabs/fhir-works-on-aws-deployment/issues)